zitadel/zitadel/docs/docs/concepts/usecases/saas.md

 ---

 This is an example architecture for a typical SaaS product.
-To illustrate it a fictional organization and project is taken.
+To illustrate it, a fictional organization and project is used.

 ## Example Case